Constructing families of moderate-rank elliptic curves over number fields: Abstract

 \section{Abstract}

 We generalize a construction of families of moderate rank elliptic curves over $\QQ$ to number fields $K/\QQ$.
-The construction, originally due to Steven J. Miller, \'Alvaro Lozano-Robledo and Scott Arms, invokes a theorem of Rosen and Silverman to show that computing the rank of these curves can be done by controlling the average of the traces of Frobenius; the construction for number fields proceeds in essentially the same way.
+The construction, originally due to Scott Arms, \'Alvaro Lozano-Robledo and Steven J. Miller, invokes a theorem of Rosen and Silverman to show that computing the rank of these curves can be done by controlling the average of the traces of Frobenius; the construction for number fields proceeds in essentially the same way.
 One novelty of this method is that we can construct families of moderate rank without having to explicitly determine points and calculating determinants of height matrices.